Sentiment-trader/ipal-contracts/README.md

 - Time-limited access to vaults based on NFT ownership
 - Verification methods to check access rights
 - Access expiration based on predefined durations
+- Add a Co-Owner, allow access for free and assign a % of generated fees (if desired)

 ### NFT Representation
 Each access NFT includes: